about donalee

 As a communications professional, I work with words to shape messages for clients, wonderful people doing important work that matters.
 But it is their work, and ultimately their words.
 What you'll read here are my words.
 Words that came from my imagination, my need to speak, perhaps even my DNA.

 What I've learned about writing is that while inspiration and ideas may be the spark, it is writing, rewriting, editing, hair pulling, and going back to the first page, again, that transforms ideas and inspiration into something that resonates with readers.
 And within yourself.
+I hope the words you find here will speak to you.

 Her bio